-LAPKAT is Lisa Greenaway, a DJ, radio maker and creative spoken word/ sound producer out of Melbourne, Australia.
 As DJ LAPKAT, Lisa creates lyrical, kinetic mixes of global rhythm and melody, multilingual poetry and story.
-Spoken word artists, poets, storytellers, griots, emcees, cantati, chanteurs ... stories old and new, lost and found treasures, voices and languages from around the world mixed with music ranging from folk traditions to the cross-cultural collaborations of the global bass movement.
+Spoken word artists, poets, storytellers, griots, hip hop emcees, cantati, chanteurs ... stories old and new, lost and found treasures, voices and languages from around the world mixed with music ranging from folk traditions to the cross-cultural collaborations of the global bass movement.
 Minimal beats made for slow dances, passionate voices and a stream of social consciousness.

-LAPKAT presents a monthly podcast, 'La Danza Poetica' which is broadcast on Radio Groovalizacion and Chimeres Greece, also presented on Mixcloud and podcast via iTunes, Stitcher, &tc.
-Featuring poetry, hip hop, folk traditions and global beats, LDP is a deep exploration into the many worlds, one world poetic groove.
+DJ LAPKAT presents a monthly podcast, 'La Danza Poetica', broadcast on Radio Groovalizacion and Chimeres Greece, also presented on Mixcloud and podcast via iTunes, Stitcher, &tc.
+Featuring poetry, hip hop, folk traditions and global beats, La Danza Poetica is a deep exploration into the many worlds, one world poetic groove.
 In 2017, La Danza Poetica was nominated in the Best World Music category in the Mixcloud Online Radio Awards.

 With the LAPKAT project my aim is to create open spaces for listening to poets, storytellers and languages from around the world.
 This is a global exploration of poetic language and oral storytelling, a person-to-person, contemporary, collaborative journey into the stories and voices that unite and the cultures that define.
 A celebration of the resurgence of oral storytelling - as slam, as spoken word, as hip hop - in global 'pop' consciousness, with a mind to the origins.